SupaJuke/dev-env/README.md

 - install icons for NERDTree
 - file line for NERDTree
 - write 1 shell script that will call everything in order
+- latex installation (for both mac and linux)
+- font(?)
+- Treesitter settings